Header Ads

 Types Of Thinking:-

-(1) Perceptual Thinking
+• (1) Perceptual Thinking

-This is the simplest type of thinking, the basis of this type of thinking is perception.
-This type of thinking is mostly seen in animals, children, etc.
+This is the simplest type of thinking, and its basis is perception.
+It is most commonly seen in animals and children.

-(2) Conceptual Thinking.
+• (2) Conceptual Thinking

-(3) Logical Thinking
+• (3) Logical Thinking

-(4) Creative Thinking
+• (4) Creative Thinking

-(5) Critical Thinking
+• (5) Critical Thinking

 Other Types Of Thinking.